Concept Testing (And The “Uniqueness” Paradox)

 - Brand Section.
 What are reactions to the brand name?
 Does the brand name fit the product?

 - Package Section (if applicable).
 Is the package acceptable?
 Does it fit the product?
-Does it contain all relevant information?
+Does it contain all of the relevant information?

 - Category Usage.
 Is the respondent a light, medium, or heavy user of the product category?